MalayAgr/bookacle/README.md

 - Everything is a [Protocol](https://typing.readthedocs.io/en/latest/spec/protocol.html), allowing for convenient extensibility.
 - Use custom embedding models, summarization models, question-answering models and many more easily - just implement the protocol.
 - Sensible default implementations for all of the above:
-    - [SentenceTransformerEmbeddingModel](reference/bookacle/models/embedding/#bookacle.models.embedding.SentenceTransformerEmbeddingModel) - Use any embedding model from the `sentence-transformers` library.
+    - [SentenceTransformerEmbeddingModel][bookacle.models.embedding.SentenceTransformerEmbeddingModel] - Use any embedding model from the `sentence-transformers` library.
-    - [HuggingFaceLLMSummarizationModel](reference/bookacle/models/summarization/#bookacle.models.summarization.HuggingFaceLLMSummarizationModel) - Use an LLM from HuggingFace for summarization.
+    - [HuggingFaceLLMSummarizationModel][bookacle.models.summarization.HuggingFaceLLMSummarizationModel] - Use an LLM from HuggingFace for summarization.
+    - [OllamaQAModel][bookacle.models.qa.OllamaQAModel] - Use an LLM via Ollama for question-answering.